Medieval demography: High Middle Ages

 In the 10th–13th centuries, agriculture expanded into the wilderness, in what has been termed the "great clearances".
 During the High Middle Ages, many forests and marshes were cleared and cultivated.
 At the same time, during the Ostsiedlung, Germans resettled east of the Elbe and Saale rivers, in regions previously only sparsely populated by Polabian Slavs.
 Crusaders expanded to the Crusader states, parts of the Iberian Peninsula were reconquered from the Moors, and the Normans colonized England and southern Italy.
 These movements and conquests are part of a larger pattern of population expansion and resettlement that occurred in Europe at this time.

 Reasons for this expansion and colonization include an improving climate known as the Medieval warm period, which resulted in longer and more productive growing seasons; the end of the raids by Vikings, Arabs, and Magyars, resulting in greater political stability; advancements in medieval technology allowing more land to be farmed; 11th-century reforms of the Church that further increased social stability; and the rise of Feudalism, which also brought a measure of social stability.
 Towns and trade revived, and the rise of a money economy began to weaken the bonds of serfdom that tied peasants to the land.
 Land was at first plentiful while labour to clear and work the land was scarce; lords who owned the land found new ways to attract and keep labour.
 Urban centres were able to attract serfs with the promise of freedom.
 As new regions were settled, both internally and externally, population naturally increased.

-Overall, the population of Europe is estimated to have reached a peak of as many as 75 million.
+Overall, European population tripled between the years 1000 to 1348 and is estimated to have reached a peak of 73.5 million to as high as 100 million, which is substantially higher than the population of the Roman Empire at its peak.